PierreSenellart/provsql/doc/source/dev/memory.rst

 :cfunc:`ADDWRITEM` / :cfunc:`SENDWRITEM`) that respect ``PIPE_BUF``
 atomicity guarantees -- each message is delivered as an atomic unit even when multiple backends write concurrently.

+Every message begins with a one-byte opcode followed immediately by the sender's ``MyDatabaseId`` (a 4-byte ``Oid``).
+The worker reads this OID before dispatching to the correct per-database :cfunc:`MMappedCircuit` instance, opening a new one lazily if this is the first message for that database.

 Shared Memory: ``provsql_shmem``